US VisaUnited States

 Can I replace this with another 2×2 in page?

-Only if the route title, country, document type, and submission context also match.
-Shared size alone is not enough, especially for US Visa routes.
+Only if the profile title, country, document type, and submission context also match.
+Shared size alone is not enough, especially for US Visa profiles.

 Should I still verify the official source?